shiftkey/desktop/README.md

 ## Using Github Auth with the Appimages

-Github desktop uses github Auth  for logins due to this the process can be a bit different for Appimages when you click authorize  the  application the  said browser will auto look for Github Desktop , due to how Appimages work  the said browser may  not correctly find  it  , you may have to manually  tell the browser to open with the specific appimage
+Github desktop uses Github Auth  for logins due to this the process can be a bit different for Appimages when you click authorize  the  application the  said browser will auto look for Github Desktop , due to how Appimages work  the said browser may  not correctly find it,you may have to manually tell the browser to open with the specific Appimage

 ### Debian/Ubuntu distributions